 Making effective use of the uniform child custody law

 Louisiana, like most states, has adopted the Uniform Child Custody Jurisdiction and Enforcement Act, which determines which state’s courts have the power to make decisions in interstate custody and visitation matters.
 When a parent moves from one state to another after a divorce, taking a child with them, the UCCJEA prevents the court in the state of relocation from making or modifying a custody decision.
 We know how to avail our clients of the maximum protections of this powerful statute.

 Contact a dedicated child custody lawyer today

-For dependable legal advice on child custody and other related issues, meet with a knowledgeable family law attorney at Conroy Law Firm, PLC in Covington or Metairie.
+For dependable legal advice on child custody and other related issues, meet with a knowledgeable family law attorney at Michael D. Conroy, PLC in Covington or Metairie.
 To get started, call us at 985-606-3885 or contact us online today.
 We are proud to serve clients in Covington, Mandeville, Metairie and the surrounding communities of Louisiana.